wolverine2k/crunchy/branches/andre/src/tests/test_colourize.rst

 we need to be a little bit more careful about those.

-Since some behaviour differ between Python versions, we will have to make some adjustments, using the following variable as our guide.
+Since some behaviour differ between Python versions, we will have to make some adjustments, using the ELLIPSIS directive to skip over differences for print/exec and comments as noted above.

-    >>> from src.universal import python_version

 Introduction
 ------------